inconvergent/cl-veq/DOCS.md

 ```
 returns 1d array with rows for inds.
-use :res put result in existing array
+use :res to put result in existing array.

  ; VEQ:D$TAKE
  ;   [symbol]